Spearfish police respond to social media posts calling for an officer to be fired

 "From the get-go, we know with COVID restrictions, we're not bringing people here (to the Spearfish Police Department).
 We're taking them directly to Lawrence County (jail).
 So, we knew we were going to leave that location and go directly to Lawrence County," Rotert said.
 "We use handcuffs and belly chains, which is vastly less restrictive and unsafe for the officer than behind the back."

 Donarski said during the transport to the Lawrence County jail in Deadwood, she told Taylor that the belly chain was making it difficult for her to breathe, and that she asked for assistance.
-Something she claims was ignored.
+She claims that was ignored.

 "When I got out, I had marks on my hands from the handcuffs that lasted a couple of days," she said.